georgewallace/elasticsearch/docs/reference/elasticsearch/command-line-tools/certgen.md

 Depending on the parameters that you specify, you are also prompted for necessary information such as the path for the output file and the CA private key password.

 The `elasticsearch-certgen` command also supports a silent mode of operation to enable easier batch operations.
-For more information, see [Using `elasticsearch-certgen` in Silent Mode](#certgen-silent).
+For more information, see [Using `elasticsearch-certgen` in Silent Mode](certgen.md#certgen-silent).

 The output file is a zip file that contains the signed certificates and private keys for each instance.
 If you chose to generate a CA, which is the default behavior, the certificate and private key are included in the output file.
 If you chose to generate CSRs, you should provide them to your commercial or organization-specific certificate authority to obtain signed certificates.
-The signed certificates must be in PEM format to work with the {{stack}} {{security-features}}.
+The signed certificates must be in PEM format to work with the {{stack}} {security-features}.

 ## Parameters [certgen-parameters]

 `--cert <cert_file>`
 :   Specifies to generate new instance certificates and keys using an existing CA certificate, which is provided in the `<cert_file>` argument.
 This parameter cannot be used with the `-csr` parameter.